-From the index value we can see that the journey time, journey speed, running time and running speed of Pokhara yat yat is better than begnastal Pokhara yatyat while traveling in this route.
-While the number of passengers using the public bus is less for Pokhara yatyat than begnastal Pokhara yatayat.
+From the index value, we can see that the journey time, journey speed, running time, and running speed of Pokhara Yatayat are better than those of Begnastal Pokhara Yatayat while traveling on this route.
+The number of passengers using the public bus is less for Pokhara Yatayat than for Begnastal Pokhara Yatayat.